selabs-ur1/VV-ESIR-TP2/exercises/Exercice4.md

 ## Answer

-TODO : commentaires dans code

 You can find the code (with comments) to answer to this exercise in the code repertory.

-We obtained the reports (present in code/exercise5/reports) by executing the commands :
+We obtained the report (present in code/exercise4/reports) for the Commons Collections java project by executing the commands :
 ```mvn install```
 ```java -jar <path to javaparser-starter-1.0-jar-with-dependencies.jar> <path to the java project>```

-You can also view the associated histograms in code/exercise5/histograms.
-DO COMMENTS!!!!